Submission Preparation Checklist

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Journal of Fetal Alcohol Syndrome Risk & Prevention, like other Open Access journals, charges Article Processing Charges (APC) to individual authors and institutions to offset expenses usually covered by the subscriptions and advertisements of subscription-based journals.
+Journal of fetal Alcohol Spectrum Disorder, like other Open Access journals, charges Article Processing Charges (APC) to individual authors and institutions to offset expenses usually covered by the subscriptions and advertisements of subscription-based journals.
 APCs are per article and billed upon acceptance of an article, after it has successfully passed the peer review process.
 There are no additional charges based on color, length, figures, or other elements.
 Letters to the Editor and small commentaries (up to 250 words), and select invited articles are not charged an APC.

 An author’s ability to pay APCs is not a consideration in the decision of whether to publish.
 Authors living in one of the United Nations' list of Least Developed Countries may request a fee waiver.
 Authors living in countries not considered "least developed" who do not have the ability to pay the APC's may be eligible for a reduced rate.
 Please contact the publisher directly at email@example.com.

-The standard APC for the Journal of Fetal Alcohol Syndrome Risk and Prevention is US $399
+The standard APC for the Journal of Fetal Alcohol Spectrum Disorder is US $399

 Copyright of articles published in all DPG titles is retained by the author(s).
 The author(s) grants DPG the rights to publish the article and identify itself as the original publisher.
 The author grants DPG exclusive commercial rights to the article.
 The author grants any party the rights to use the article freely for non-commercial purposes provided that the original work is properly cited.